nodarchik/Yii2Node-News/README.md

-# Your Project Title
+# Yii2Node

-Your project is a microservices-based application that manages user and news data, and handles user authentication.
-The project comprises of multiple microservices.
+Project is a microservices-based application that manages user and news data, and handles user authentication.
+The project comprises multiple microservices.

 ## Technologies Used: